Glossary

 Vocabulary

 All the unique tokens your model knows.
-The words across the top and side of your grid (or the bucket labels) form your vocabulary.
+The words across the top and side of your grid (or the cutouts' prefix labels) form your vocabulary.

 Language model

 A system that predicts what text comes next based on patterns learned from training data.
-Your hand-built grid or bucket collection is a language model.
+Your hand-built grid or cutouts spread is a language model.

 Training

 The process of building a model by counting patterns in text.
-When you tally word transitions or fill buckets with tokens, you're training your model.
+When you tally word transitions or spread cutouts on a table, you're training your model.

 Generation